kaiiwaii/LibreHomework/README.md

 ```
 bash <(curl -sL https://raw.githubusercontent.com/HGEpro/LibreHomework/main/scripts/install.sh)
 ```

+For windows users: the app should compile and run fine but it hasn't been tested.
+There are no compiled releases for windows due to compilation problems, so if you want to contribute you can start with that.

 ## Setup
 To run or compile the app from source, you can use follow the steps below: